Ferdinand57/test_repo/README.md

-What is a UserCreationForm, explain its advantages and disadvantages?
+What is the difference between HttpResponseRedirect() and redirect()?
 =

-What is the difference between authentication and authorization in Django, why are both important?
+Explain how the MoodEntry model is linked with User!
 =

-What are cookies in web development, and how do Django use cookies to manage user sessions?
+What is the difference between authentication and authorization, and what happens when a user logs in?
+Explain how Django implements these two concepts.
 =

-Are the use of cookies safe by default in web development, or are there risks that needs to be noted?
+How does Django remember logged-in users?
+Explain other uses of cookies and whether all cookies are safe to use.
 =